 Substitutes

-- Ground Pork: The traditional version uses pork but you can use any type of ground meat such as chicken, beef, and turkey.
+- Ground Pork and Beef: This recipe calls for a combination of pork and beef.
+The traditional version uses pork but you can use any type of ground meat such as chicken, beef, and turkey.

 - Vegetables: Add or leave out as many diced veggies as you want.
-I've used other veggies lying around like green bell peppers, leeks, and even a bit of ginger.
+I've used other veggies lying around like green and red bell peppers, leeks, and even ginger.
+Tomatoes are also a main ingredient for other types of Filipino giniling.

 Recipe Tips

-- Let it Sit: Giniling is great when it's fresh, but I think it's even better when it's had time to sit in the fridge because flavors had time to further blend and settle in!
+- Let it Sit: Giniling is great right after you cook it, but I think it's even better when it's had time to sit in the fridge because flavors had time to further blend and settle in!

 How to Make Giniling

-- Pan-fry the pork, onion, and garlic together until the pork is brown.
+- Pan-fry the meat, onion, and garlic together until the meat is brown.

-- Add water, chicken bouillon, peas, carrots, potatoes, and tomatoes.
+- Add water, chicken bouillon, peas, carrots, and potatoes.

-- Bring to a simmer and continue cooking until the vegetables are cooked and the liquid has evaporated.
+- Bring to a simmer and continue cooking until the vegetables are cooked and most of the liquid has evaporated.

 How to Serve

 Serve the giniling next to some cooked white rice.
 Filipino food typically comes as ulam and kanin (a dish paired with rice).
-This is the most basic way to eat giniling.
+This is the most basic way to eat giniling, but you can just as easily add giniling to other recipes such as empanadas or tortang talong.

 Ingredients